Darwin College, Cambridge: Student life

 The college organises the annual prestigious Darwin Lecture Series, eight talks over eight weeks structured around a single theme (such as 'Power') examined from very different perspectives (scientific, humanities, arts), given by eminent speakers who are leading international authorities in their fields.
 The lectures have been hosted for over twenty-five years and form one of the key events in the Cambridge calendar.
 Most of the series of lectures have been published as books and the more recent series are also available as videos for free live-streaming and download.
 Past speakers at the Darwin Lecture Series have included Sir Walter Bodmer, Rose George, Andrew Fabian, and historian David Olusoga.
 The inaugural lecture was given by Karl Popper.

-The college has a 24 hour library and study centre overlooking the River Cam and provides extensive punting for its students.
+The college has a 24-hour library and study centre overlooking the River Cam and provides extensive punting for its students.

 In sports, Darwin College Boat Club is a popular student society at Darwin College, as well as Darwin College Football Club who play in the long established Cambridge University Association Football League (CUAFL), representing the only graduate college within CUAFL.
 The club plays throughout the year in and out of term.

 The college has regular formal dinners with students and fellows and also holds annual May Balls during Cambridge's May Week.
+In 2023, Darwin College became the first University of Cambridge college to have a fully plant-based May Ball.

 Every Darwinian is automatically a member of the Darwin College Student Association (DCSA).
 The DCSA committee comprises 20 students, organising events and parties, supporting societies, and helping students make the most of their time in Cambridge.